whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

 expert, to get help and advice from their peers.
 Searching for your R problem will often give results from one of these forums.

-One page ‘quick reference’ documents:
+One page 'quick reference' documents:
 <http://www.well.ox.ac.uk/bioinformatics/training/R_materials/r-cheat-sheet.pdf>
 <http://www.well.ox.ac.uk/bioinformatics/training/R_materials/R_reference_card.pdf>
 Full R manual: